mehulagg/gitlab/doc/user/packages/container_registry/index.md

   ```

 WARNING:
-Due to performance reasons, on GitLab.com, enabled cleanup policies for projects
+For performance reasons, enabled cleanup policies are automatically disabled for projects on
-that don't have any container image will be automatically disabled.
+GitLab.com that don't have a container image.

 ### How the cleanup policy works